 Now I’ll be the first to say this, the Maschine MK3 is a beast but only whilst in its natural habitat.
 If you want to get the most out of your Maschine MK3, learn the Maschine stand-alone software.
 It’s incredible.
 However as a long-time Logic Pro X user, I know there are times when you just want to work inside of Logic.
 So it would be nice if it worked well inside of Logic Pro X too right?
 The way the Komplete Kontrol MK2 does.

-In the first video, the one above we look at a basic implementation.
-One that allows us to program sounds from Maschine straight to Logic's arrange window.
+In the first video, the one below we look at a basic implementation.
+One that allows us to program sounds from Maschine straight to Logic’s arrange window.
 In the second video, the one below we look at a move advance workflow.

 Maschine MK3 “Komplete Kontrol”, Well Almost…